noobshow/terms/valitor/eu.md

 Valitor assumes no liability or responsibility for any (a) personal injury or property damage, of any nature whatsoever, resulting from your access to or use of the Services; (b) any misuse of Services or Data; (c) any interruption or cessation of transmission to or from the Services; (d) any software bugs, viruses, or other harmful code that may be transmitted to or through the Services; (e) any errors, inaccuracies, or omissions in services or Data, or any loss or damage resulting therefrom, regardless of the manner of transmission; or (f) defamatory, offensive, or illegal conduct of any third party.

-Without limiting anything to the contrary, Valitor’s cumulative liability to you is limited to direct damages and in all events will not exceed in the aggregate amounts actually received by Valitor (including any fees paid to Valitor) for providing services to you during the three (3) month period immediately preceding the event that gives rise to the claim for liability.
+Without limiting anything to the contrary, Valitor's cumulative liability to you is limited to direct damages and in all events will not exceed in the aggregate amounts actually received by Valitor (including any fees paid to Valitor) for providing services to you during the three (3) month period immediately preceding the event that gives rise to the claim for liability.

 This limitation of liability section applies regardless of the legal theory that the claim is based, including without limitation contract, tort (including negligence), strict liability, or any other basis.
 The limitations apply even if Stripe or Valitor has been advised of the possibility of such damage.